apivideo/api.video-documentation/vod/delete-a-video.md

 ---
 title: Delete a video
 meta:
-    description: This guide walks you through how to permanently remove a video programmatically, and through the dashboard.
+    description: This guide walks you through the different ways of manually and programmatically removing videos and introduces the Video Restore feature.
 ---

 # Delete A Video

-This guide walks you through how to permanently remove a video programmatically, and through the dashboard.
-Please be aware that you cannot retrieve a video you delete, so be sure it's what you want to do.
+This guide walks you through the different ways of manually and programmatically removing videos and introduces the Video Restore feature.

 ## API documentation

 - [Delete a video](/reference/api/Videos#delete-a-video-object)

-## Delete a video
+## Delete a video via API

-To delete a video, you need to do the following:

 1. Retrieve the video ID for the video you want to delete.
-You can do this by listing your videos and searching for the one you want, or you can look in your dashboard to find the video you want to delete.
+You can do this by [listing your videos](/reference/api/Videos#list-all-video-objects), or you can look in your dashboard to find the ID of the video you want to delete.

 2. Send a delete request to api.video containing the ID for the video you want to delete.
-Be sure you want to delete the video - there is no way to retrieve the content you delete.

 <CodeSelect title="Deleting a video">
 ```curl